 The European Interoperability Framework (EIF) aims to bring interoperability in public services across all levels of government in the EU Single Market – from local and provincial to national and international.
-In order to achieve this, it makes full use of the existing directives in place which already provide interoperability in specific situations.
-For example, the PSI Directive provides guidelines on the re-use of public sector information while eIDAS provides for identification and trust services for private business as well as public service providers.
+To achieve this, it fully uses the existing directives that already provide interoperability in specific situations.
+For example, the PSI Directive provides guidelines on re-use public sector information.
+In contrast, the eIDAS provide identification and trust services for private businesses and public service providers.

-In this article, we explore the synergy between eIDAS and just a few of EIF’s 47 recommendations geared towards improving interoperability between various public service providers, administrators, businesses and citizens.
+This article explores the synergy between eIDAS and just a few of EIF’s 47 recommendations aimed at improving interoperability between various public service providers, administrators, businesses, and citizens.

-- Technological neutrality and data portability is a key component of the EIF conceptual model. eIDAS plays a key role here by providing the backbone of the identification and authentication process that enables this data portability. eIDAS not only makes the process secure, but it also ensures a much faster identification process which is necessary for a truly inter-operational and efficient service delivery system.
+- Technological neutrality and data portability are key components of the EIF conceptual model. eIDAS plays a key role here by providing the backbone of the identification and authentication process that enables this data portability. eIDA makes the process secure and ensures a much faster identification process, which is necessary for a truly inter-operational and efficient service delivery system.

-- eIDAS and EIF focus on user centricity and providing a single point of contact for all public service delivery across the EU. eIDAS plays a crucial role here by hiding the back-end complexity of authentication and identification from the user.
-This also means that the user does not have to bother as to which platform he should use to avail the services.
+- eIDAS and EIF focus on user-centricity and providing a single point of contact for all public service delivery across the EU. eIDAS plays a crucial role here by hiding the back-end complexity of authentication and identification from the user.
+This also means that the users do not have to bother about which platform they should use to avail the services.

 - Security and Privacy is perhaps the biggest component of EIF where eIDAS plays a key role.
-For quick service delivery, the creation of a secure digital environment is crucial.
-The eIDAS directives are designed with these specific scenarios in mind.
-The identification and authentication must appear seamless to the end user, while ensuring that all the relevant safety and data protection regulations are being fully complied with at the backend.
+For quick service delivery, creating a secure digital environment is crucial.
+The eIDAS standards are designed with these specific scenarios in mind.
+The identification and authentication must appear seamless to the end user while ensuring that all the relevant safety and data protection regulations are being fully complied with at the backend.

-- EIF is geared towards reducing administrative burden and it hopes to achieve this primarily by adopting a digital-first and digital-by-default attitude towards service delivery.
-Such an approach is not possible without the guidelines that eIDAS provides for digital identification.
+- EIF is geared towards reducing administrative burden, and it hopes to achieve this primarily by adopting a digital-first and digital-by-default attitude towards service delivery.
+Such an approach is impossible without the guidelines that eIDAS provides for digital identification.

 - One of the major hurdles to interoperability has been the legal differences between the various member states and their treatment of certain aspects required for service delivery.

-eIDAS already provides for standardization for such cases while performing digital checks across all EU member states.
+eIDAS already standardizes such cases while performing digital checks across all EU member states.

-- Technical and semantic interoperability means that data blocks, technology systems and other critical components can work together seamlessly. eIDAS provides a platform and a technology-neutral base which public service providers can use to ensure safe and secure delivery of their services to the appropriate users.
+- Technical and semantic interoperability means that data blocks, technology systems, and other critical components can work together seamlessly. eIDAS provides a platform and a technology-neutral base that public service providers can use to ensure the safe and secure delivery of their services to the appropriate users.

 Image source: europa.eu

-The 2017 iteration of the EIF guidelines has been specifically designed to make the best use of new technology trends as well as the new guidelines that were adopted during the intervening period.
-By making full use of the identification and trust services enabled by eIDAS and other directives on data security and re-use, the new EIF guidelines offer a very realistic approach to achieve true public sector interoperability across the European Union.
+The 2017 iteration of the EIF guidelines has been specifically designed to make the best use of new technology trends and the new guidelines adopted during the intervening period.
+By making full use of the identification and trust services enabled by eIDAS and other directives on data security and re-use, the new EIF guidelines offer a very realistic approach to achieving real-world public sector interoperability across the European Union.

 References and Further Reading